-To complete the Twilio network test, run the call test followed by running the bandwidth test.
+To complete the Twilio network test, run a call test followed by running a bandwidth test.
 Run the call test during a normal calling time where many reps are making calls.
-Also, run the test when a computer is using wireless internet and when a computer is using wired/plugged into ethernet internet connection.
+Also, attempt the test when a computer is using wireless internet and when a computer is using wired/plugged into ethernet internet connection.

 If you are experiencing jitter related impacts on your voice quality, you may consider configuring your router with QoS rules that prioritize UDP traffic on ports 10,000-20,000.
 Given the large range of UDP ports, you should only do this with prior consideration to what other traffic may be flowing in that port range.
 See here for Twilio’s full list of Network Requirements.

 Whitelist Twilio IPs: Because Twilio's requests will be coming from different IP addresses, we recommend that you validate that a request came from Twilio.